Hyundai i10

 The Hyundai i10 is a city car produced by the South Korean manufacturer Hyundai since 2007.
 It replaced the Hyundai Atos in the model line-up, and was initially available only as a five-door hatchback body style.
 The third generation i10 was unveiled in India on 7 August 2019 and launched on 20 August 2019, offered in 10 variants across petrol and diesel engines as well as manual and automatic transmissions.
-There is also a sedan derivative, the Hyundai Xcent and the Hyundai Aura.
+There are also sedan derivatives, the Hyundai Xcent and the Hyundai Aura.

 First generation (PA; 2007)

 The first generation i10 was announced on 31 October 2007 in New Delhi, India.
 It was produced in India at Hyundai's Chennai plant for the domestic and export markets.

-In India, it has five different versions: D-Lite, Era, Magna, Sportz and Asta with a 1.1L iDREZ engine and 1.2L Kappa engine.
+In India, it originally had three different variants: D-Lite, Era and Magna with only 1.1L iDREZ engine.
+Integrated CD music system, Electric sunroof and Remote key are optional only in Magna Variant.
+In July 2008, Hyundai added two variants Sportz and Asta and an additional engine: 1.2L Kappa engine.

 In Europe, it has four different versions: Classic, Style, Comfort and Eco Blue Version, with a 1.0 liter engine.
 All versions come with four airbags, ABS, front electric windows, air conditioning and an RDS radio/CD player.
 Higher versions have heated front seats, electric sunroof, start-stop system, and, optional, there is ESP.